 Miranda Salguero is a Dual Language Immersion Teacher at Sandburg Elementary, a 4k-5 elementary school in Madison, Wisconsin.
 The article below is a chapter from our eBook How to Teach with Games, featuring stories and resources from educators who are using games in the classroom.
 Miranda played an instrumental role in the creation of the eBook and developed engaging curriculum for Diffission.
-Download a preview of the curriculum at the end of her article and make sure to download How to Teach with Games!
+Download a preview of the curriculum at the end of her article and make sure to download our free How to Teach with Games eBook!

 Children love to learn about new things, they memorize every name and fact about dinosaurs and can explain in amazing detail the intricacies of the world of Pokémon.
 The first day of kindergarten, students come to school thrilled and ready to learn.
 Yet, not long after that, we see students who are disengaged, who struggle with learning new content, or who seem reluctant to attempt new challenging tasks.
 When we see this, as educators, we have to wonder what we are doing to make learning into a chore rather than something children cannot wait to do.